Serve In The Community

 Peace, Justice & Equality

 Johnson County's Justice Ministry was born in 2020 through conversations with a variety of local congregations.
-It became official in 2021, and now includes over 20 interfaith communities.
-Atonement is an active member of the network, and has members participating in its two current issues of homelessness and the mental health crisis for county residents.
+It became official in 2021, and now includes 27 interfaith communities.
+Atonement is an active member of the network, and has members participating in its three current issues of homelessness, affordable housing, and the mental health crisis care for county residents.

 And what does the Lord require of you but to do justice, and to love kindness, and to walk humbly with your God?
 Micah 6:8